With summer coming to an end in Genoa, now is an ideal time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s dirty, you can clean it by flowing thinned bleach through the tube to sanitize the line.
+Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s moldy, you can freshen it by flowing watered-down bleach through the tube to clean the line.
 Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Assured Appliance & Heating & Air can make your system more efficient and help it last longer.
-We also offer convenient service agreements, so you won’t forget to plan your annual maintenance!
+We also offer handy service agreements, so you won’t forget to plan your regular service!